 The tentatively selected plan was endorsed by Mississippi Valley Division with approval to release the draft report on June 22, 2021.
 The Feasibility Study Report was released for agency technical review and public review in September 2021.
-The tentatively selected plan includes regrading and riprap placement along approximately 1500 feet of Minnesota River shoreline.
-The study is scheduled to be completed in July 2022 with design in fiscal year 2022 and construction in fiscal year 2023.
+Prior to finalization of the report, it was determined that the tentatively selected plan and other alternatives needed to be re-evaluated.
+The study is scheduled to be completed in winter 2024 with design in fiscal year 2024 and construction in fiscal year 2025.

-The Tribal Partnership Program is authorized by Section 203 of the Water Resources Development Act of 2000 (Public Law 106‒541).
-The Tribal Partnership Program provides authority for the U.S. Army Corps of Engineers to work with Indian nations to study and determine the feasibility of carrying out projects that will substantially benefit Indian nations.
+The Tribal Partnership Program (TPP) is authorized by Section 203 of the Water Resources Development Act of 2000 (Public Law 106‒541).
+The TPP provides authority for the U.S. Army Corps of Engineers to work with Indian nations to study and determine the feasibility of carrying out projects that will substantially benefit Indian nations.

 Feasibility Study Federal: $484,000